 Emperor Vespasian was known for his intelligence, sympathetic manner, and commanding skills.
 In the case of natural disasters, he supported poorer senators or equites.
-Generally he was generous towards writers and rhetorists, who were paid 1000 gold a year.
+Generally, he was generous towards writers and rhetorics, who were paid 1000 gold a year.
 The first to receive such a grant from the ruler was Quintilian – a public teacher.
-Pliny the Elder in turn, his main work “Natural History” wrote during the reign of Vespasian, and he dedicated it to the son of the emperor, Titus.
+Pliny the Elder, in turn, his main work “Natural History” was written during the reign of Vespasian, and he dedicated it to the son of the emperor, Titus.

 Vespasian had a completely different opinion about philosophers, whom he considered unmanly and whining.
 The sages, according to his opinion, spoke a lot and unreasonably.
 They often expressed their lean about the time of the Republic, which strongly irritated Vespasian.
 The emperor threatened to restore the old laws that were to reconcile philosophers.
 As it turned out during the reign of Vespasian, only one thinker was condemned to death – it was Helvidius Priscus, who repeatedly opposed the politics of the emperor.
 Ruler tried to ignore public slanders at his address; he even once said: “I will not kill a dog that barks at me”.
 Eventually, however, after the second banishment, Priscus was slain on the order of Vespasian.